-IAI: F1 907 Introduction to Theatre is designed to acquaint students with the theoretical principles of acting, directing, scene design, set construction, costuming, make-up, lighting for the stage, and sound.
+Introduction to Theatre is designed to acquaint students with the theoretical principles of acting, directing, scene design, set construction, costuming, make-up, lighting for the stage, and sound.
 A survey of theater history and dramatic literature provides a basis for informed critical viewing and for future studies in theater.
-Prerequisite: None Credit: 3 semester hours
+Prerequisite: None

-THE 134-Stagecraft and Theatre Lighting
+THE 134 -Stagecraft and Theatre Lighting

-IAI: TA 911 1.1 Stagecraft and Theatre Lighting is an introductory course in the principles, procedures, and practices of technical theatrical production using practical experiences in conjunction with departmental presentations.
+IAI: TA 911

+Stagecraft and Theatre Lighting is an introductory course in the principles, procedures, and practices of technical theatrical production using practical experiences in conjunction with departmental presentations.
 Basic methods of safe scenery construction, scene painting, lighting equipment, and property building are explored.
 The class emphasis is on safety in a scenic shop.